copy of the syllabus is available here.

 General Religion Resources:

-produced by the Smithsonian to
+Devi produced by the Smithsonian to

 place to start if you're finding the whole topic

 well established outside India.

 for the Gods Another exhibition web-site, this

 one from the University of Pennsylvania.

 know for the Indus Valley - the next best thing to

 organising a field-trip.

 A glimpse into contemporary goddess worship.

 For the position of women in Hinduism, one important

 of Manu, which also explains the roles of the

 Complete text of Devi

 Mahatmya, important primary source for goddess

 Gateway.
 The best place to start looking for

 information on the New Testament.

-The Five Gospel
+Five Gospel Parallels.

-studying the Gospels, particularly the Synoptics,
+When studying the Gospels, particularly the Synoptics,

 passages from Thomas.

 Into His Own

-relevent to early Christianity
+primary source material relevent to early Christianity

 Resources Center Access to materials

+the Second Temple.
 Remember, your paper must examine the

 origins of Christianity.
 Highly recommended!